Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design of Settable Constant Temperature Controller.md

 Therefore, we choose STM32ZET6 core board as our MCU.

-In this course, the proportion of analog circuit will become a scoring factor, so we use an analog PID circuit for temperature control.
+In this course, the proportion of analog circuits will become a scoring factor, so we use an analog PID circuit for temperature control.

 | <img src="https://s2.ax1x.com/2019/08/04/e6LERA.png" alt="e6LERA.png" border="0" /> |
 | ------------------------------------------------------------ |
 | <img src="https://s2.ax1x.com/2019/08/04/e6LWdO.png" alt="e6LWdO.png" border="0" /> |

-Initially, we did not design limiting circuit for integral circuits, which had terrible consequences in practical control.
+Initially, we did not design limiting circuit for integral circuits, which had terrible consequences in practical application.
 The maximum voltage of OP07 is ±10V.
 If not design limiting circuit, the voltage of the integrated circuit will increase to 10V at the beginning of heating, which is much larger than the ADC range.
 The PID value can be changed by adjusting the potentiometers.

 2. Temperature measurement circuit